 In the last 30 years, we’ve lost almost 50% of our reefs all thanks to human interference, overfishing, and global warming.
 What’s troublesome is that if all the reefs die, our whole ecosystem and global economy could take a hit.
 Reef-watching is a tourist activity and if there are no reefs to spot, many hotels, airlines and tour guides can go out of business overnight.
 Food chains have been wiped out because of overfishing.
 Algae and parasites have caused corals to decompose.
 Also, the burning of fossil fuels has caused the land and ocean beds to heat up, indirectly destroying corals and life underwater.

-Here is a list of some of the reef-friendly sunscreens you can surely try.
+Here is a list of some of the best reef-friendly sunscreens you can surely try.

 Looking for a reef safe sunscreen?
 This is the perfect choice for you.
 This organic sunscreen will not only moisturize your skin but also provide UVA/UVB protection to it.
 Packed with cucumber, clove, rose hips and bergamot extracts, your skin is going to be in for a treat.
 Plus, the packaging is too cute to not pick up.